Explainable multiple abnormality classification of chest CT volumes: Results

 \subsubsection{AxialNet ablation study}

 We additionally performed an ablation study to gain further insight into different components of the AxialNet architecture.
-The proposed AxialNet architecture includes a ResNet pretrained on ImageNet, custom convolutional layers, and average pooling; it outperforms variants that instead use a randomly-initialized ResNet (RandInitResNet), no custom convolutional layers (NoCustomConv), or max pooling (MaxPool) (Table \ref{tab:ALTandABL}).
+The ablation study demonstrates that the following attributes, included in our final proposed AxialNet model, yield improved performance: multiple instance learning based on average pooling (instead of max pooling, denoted as MaxPool in Table \ref{tab:ALTandABL}), pre-training the ResNet on ImageNet (instead of randomly initializing it, denoted as RandInitResNet), and including the custom convolution layers (rather than excluding them, denoted as NoCustomConv).